Cries Unheard: The Donna Yaklich Story: Plot

 Through a series of flashbacks, Donna tries to tell her son, Denny, why she murdered her husband Dennis.
 When she returns to her hometown in Colorado from California for the summer, Donna is set up on a date with former aerobics instructor, and current police officer, Dennis Yaklich.
 She immediately falls in love with him, and quickly meets his teenage stepdaughter Patty.
 Patty is still upset over the death of her mother to an allergic reaction, especially because they were quarreling when they last saw each other.
 Sympathizing for the girl, Donna agrees not to return to California.
-To take care of Patty, she moves in with Dennis and become engaged with him shortly after.
+To take care of Patty, she moves in with Dennis and becomes engaged with him shortly after.

 The romance is short-lived, though.
 After being insulted at the gym, Dennis starts to shoot himself up with steroids, causing violent outbursts.
 One night, he is too restless to sleep, and orders Donna to leave the room.
 He then lifts some weights in the middle of the night, and violently orders Donna to leave when she asks him to come back to bed.
 Scared by her fiancée, she turns to her sister Susie, but she is too vulnerable when he begs her to take him back.
 They are married shortly after, but during the ceremony, Dennis already has another outburst against her, which causes Donna to spend her wedding night in fear.
 Patty later explains to her that his violent behavior is caused by the steroids, which he even uses at work to catch criminals in an unorthodox way.

 When Donna finds out that she is pregnant, she explains to Dennis that she cannot live in fear and begs him to stop using the steroids.
 Unfortunately, he does not keep his promise, and starts to act violent again, even going as far as raping her while their newborn is crying in the other room.
 She packs her bags to leave with their son Denny, but Dennis kidnaps her and holds her captive.
 She contacts his friend, Jerry, to ask him to persuade Dennis to stop taking steroids, but Jerry tells Dennis of their conversation.
 Dennis threatens to kill her, or Susie, if she ever goes behind his back again, and he rapes her a second time.